neal98/neal98/README.md

 ⚡ I am a full stack developer and am experienced in HTML, CSS, JS and Python.

 🌱 I’m currently experimenting with machine learning with Python, PyTorch, and Tensorflow.

+💻 I enjoy participating in hackathons and have won a few.